Jakob-Bach/Small-Portfolios/README.md

 > Bach, Jakob, Markus Iser, and Klemens Böhm.
 "A Comprehensive Study of k-Portfolios of Recent SAT Solvers"

 [published](https://doi.org/10.4230/LIPIcs.SAT.2022.2) at [`SAT 2022`](http://satisfiability.org/SAT22/).
-You can find the corresponding complete experimental data (inputs as well as results) on [KITopenData](https://doi.org/10.5445/IR/1000146629).
+The corresponding complete experimental data (inputs as well as results) are available on [KITopenData](https://doi.org/10.5445/IR/1000146629).

 This document provides:

 - an [outline](#repo-structure) of the repo structure
-- a short [demo](#demo) of searching solver portfolios with our code
 - [guidelines](#development) for developers who want to modify or extend the code base
 - steps to [reproduce](#reproducing-the-experiments) the experiments, including [setting up](#setup) a virtual environment

 ## Repo Structure

-The repo contains two folders, one with the text of the paper and one with the Python code.
+The repo contains three folders: one with the text of the paper, one with the conference presentation, and one with the Python code.
-In the folder `code/`, there are five Python files and three non-code files.
+The folder `code/` contains four Python files and three non-code files.
 The non-code files are:

 - `.gitignore`: For Python development.